amitgupta7/jupyter-python-local-venv/README.md

 ## Troubleshooting

-The below error will be thrown if the csv files location is not found.
-Change the `root` location to point to correct location of csv data.
+The below error will be thrown if the csv files location is not found (thus the dataframe is empty).
+Make sure `.dataDir` folder contains csv data.

+* If `.dataDir` folder is empty, see [Other data downloading options](https://github.com/amitgupta7/jupyter-python-local-venv?tab=readme-ov-file#other-data-downloading-options) section (above) to download some data for the date range.
 ```shell
 dataframeLoader.py:46: UserWarning: No matching file found in ../../dataDir for regex: STRUCTURED-*.csv.
 Empty dataframe will be returned.
   warnings.warn("No matching file found in "+root+" for regex: "+regex+".
 Empty dataframe will be returned." )